dev-cafe/cmake-cookbook/chapter-04/recipe-02/README.md

-# Define a unit test using the Catch2 library
+# Defining a unit test using the Catch2 library

 Abstract to be written ...